-In this post I am going to show you how to make a travel neck pillow by yourself.
-This DIY tutorial comes with a free pattern in toddler/kids and adult sizes that you can get for free as a “Thank you!” gift if you choose to become a subscriber to my email list.
+In this post, I am going to show you how to make a travel neck pillow by yourself.
+This DIY tutorial comes with a pattern in toddler/kids and adult sizes that you can get for free as a “Thank you!” gift if you choose to become a subscriber to my email list.

-To download the free travel neck pillow pattern, scroll down to the end of this post.
+To download the travel neck pillow pattern, scroll down to the end of this post.

 I had two reasons to make this pillow myself.
-First, I didn't like the support our store-bought pillow provided.
-Of course, I could go and buy a more supportive one, but I also really wanted it to match the car seat cover I've made a while ago.
-And I was pleased with the results.
+First, I didn’t like the support our store-bought pillow provided.
+Of course, I could search for a more supportive one, but I also really wanted it to match the car seat cover I made a while ago.

 Here is how to make it yourself:

-What you are going to need to make this travel pillow (image 1)
+What you are going to need to make a travel pillow (image 1)